 We often travel more often to faraway places - I've spent plenty of time in Africa and Asia but these days, I'm re-discovering what's around me.

 I've called this page Solo Europe because I've visited each of these countries many times on my own, and they rank at the top of my list of best places to travel solo.
 They among the safer countries I know, they are filled with history and natural beauty and fabulous food - they are a pleasure to spend time in.

-I was born in Paris, but didn't say long - about five weeks.
-I return often and it is a city I love.
-These days I live in the foothills of the Jura Mountains and can see the Alps from my home, so Eastern France - the region the French confusingly call the Auvergne-Rhône-Alpes - is an area I love to explore.
-Below you'll find stories from some of these lesser-known regions, and a few more as I slowly explore this country I call home.
+I was born in Paris, but live in the foothills of the Jura Mountains and can see the Alps from my home.
+Eastern France, the region the French confusingly call the Auvergne-Rhône-Alpes, is an area I love to explore and you'll find some stories from my back yard below.

 Thinking of France often means thinking of French food, not just the cuisine and the taste, but something called the "terroir", the place of origin, the fact that certain foods (and wines) can only come from certain places.
 French food isn't for everyone.
 Some things may seem quite exotic, but France's food also means incredibly fresh dairy, flaky pastries or mellow sauces.
 Being a foodie is one of the joys (and sometimes challenges) of living in France, but it's a challenge I'm prepared to meet.